 Campbell and Hausfeld’s claims about their 8-gallon air compressor should be taken with a grain of salt.
 For example, most air compresses boast a noise level of 75 dBA, so their claim that their 68 dBA is half as loud as the average air compressor isn’t accurate.
 Also, while their design specs are certainly more than satisfactory, they aren’t good enough to last four times longer than their competitors.

-If we were to tell you that the Master Airbrush Multi-Purpose Air Compressor was one of the best air compressor for painting on the market, the first proof we’d mention is its airbrush.
-Unlike other compressors on the market, the Master Airbrush Compressor comes with a multipurpose airbrush with a 1/3 gravity fluid cup and a 0.3mm tip brush.
+If we were to tell you that the Master Airbrush Multi-Purpose Air Compressor was one of the best air compressors for painting on the market, the first proof we’d mention is its airbrush.
+Unlike other compressors on the market, the Master Airbrush Compressor comes with a multi-purpose airbrush with a 1/3 gravity fluid cup and a 0.3mm tip brush.

 The Master Airbrush system is one of the best-engineered units on the market today.
 With an air filter, a pressure regulator, and a versatile gravity-feed airbrush, this system is sure to provide you with a great painting experience.